 - Military and military dependents attend Cameron University at the in-state rate.

-- Cameron has had an office on post at Fort Sill providing admissions and enrollment services since 1989.
+- For more than 20 years, Cameron has had an office on post at Fort Sill providing admissions and enrollment services.

 - Cameron has offered regularly scheduled courses on post since 1983 and over that period has provided more than 1300 courses at Fort Sill.